Teradata/stacki-wiki/wiki/Installation/Frontend-Install-Existing.md

 In _Manual_ mode, the installer brings up a partition setup screen after the wizard exits.
 In this mode, specify at least 16 GB for the root partition and a separate /export partition.
 You should add a swap partition, and /var if you have made / only 16GB.
+Here's an example of [Manual Mode](Frontend-Manual-Mode).

 ![frontend_install_vbox_12](images/frontend/frontend_install_vbox_12.png)